I.G.I.-2: Covert Strike: Plot

-David sets off to the port without hesitation, where he is instructed by Anya to find the Enkranoplan and a crate of stolen EMP chips.
-While searching the log books to find the Enkranoplan, David discovers that Robert Quest and Phillip White were actually cooperating with an unknown country to operate the chips.
-He is confronted by his former pilot in the process who orders his men to throw David in the water with the sewage.
-David ambushes Quest's men and kills him after a confrontation.
-He then takes the ekranoplan to venture off to unknown country which is later revealed to be the Spratly Islands near China, where, according to Anya, suspicious activities are carried out throughout the time being.
-After a series of events, David finds his former mission director cooperating in secrecy with a Chinese general, whom he found out later to be General Wu Xing, who plans to use the chips to blindfold US intelligence and cripple the powers within.
+Jones sets off to the port with this information, where he is instructed by Anya to find the Enkranoplan and a crate of stolen EMP chips.
+While searching the logbooks to find the ekranoplan, Jones discovers that Quest and White were actually cooperating with an unknown country to operate the chips.
+He is confronted and captured by Quest in the process who orders his men to get rid of Jones by dumping him in the sea.
+Jones ambushes Quest's men and kills him after a confrontation.
+He then leaves Egypt on the ekranoplan to the unknown country which is later revealed to be the Spratly Islands near China, where, according to Anya, suspicious activities are being carried out throughout the time being.
+Upon arriving at the Islands, Jones finds his former mission director cooperating in secrecy with a Chinese general, whose identity is confirmed later to be General Wu Xing.